valyefimov/chakra-ui3-datapicker/README.md

 # Chakra UI v3 Date Picker

+> NOTE: This package is still in active development and is not production-ready yet.

 A headless-ready, accessible date picker built for Chakra UI v3.
 The package exposes a composable `DatePicker` component with Chakra-styled slots, a fully typed `useDatePicker` hook, and theming utilities so you can drop rich date selection into any Chakra-powered experience.

 > ⚠️ **Chakra UI v3 required.** Earlier Chakra major versions expose different APIs and are not compatible with this package.